taytayallday/Run21-Solver/README.md

 In this version , the agent just plays the game by itself .

-Working on a version where the user and agent play the same card , so you can see whether or not the agent did better than you .
+Working on a version where the user and agent play the same card , so you can see whether or not the agent did better than you once the game is over .

 Too see my code : Run21-Solver/Assets/ML-Agents/Examples/MyRun21/Scripts